rcn-ee/tidl-api/docs/source/example.rst

    ====================== ==================== ============
    Device Processing Time Host Processing Time API Overhead
    ====================== ==================== ============
-   EVE: 123.1 ms          124.7 ms             1.34 %
+   EVE: 103.5 ms          104.8 ms             1.21 %
    **OR**
-   DSP: 117.9 ms          119.3 ms             1.14 %
+   DSP: 117.4 ms          118.4 ms             0.827 %
    ====================== ==================== ============

 The particular network that we ran in this category, jacintonet11v2, has 14 layers.
+Input to the network is RGB image of 224x224.
 User can specify whether to run the network on EVE or DSP for acceleration.
-We can see that EVE time is slightly higher than DSP time.
+We can see that EVE time is slightly faster than DSP time.
-We can also see that the overall overhead is less than 1.5%.
+We can also see that the overall overhead is less than 1.3%.

 .. note::
     The predicitions reported here are based on the output of the softmax